erivera3/osticket-prereqs/README.md

 </ul>

 <p>
-  These steps reduced unnecessary risk after installation and left the application in a more secure state.
+  These steps reduced unnecessary exposure after installation and left the application in a more secure state.
 </p>

 <p align="center">